Description

 'Volatility is a statistical measure of the dispersion of returns for a given security or market index.
 Volatility can either be measured by using the standard deviation or variance between returns from that same security or market index.
 Commonly, the higher the volatility, the riskier the security.
 In the securities markets, volatility is often associated with big swings in either direction.
 For example, when the stock market rises and falls more than one percent over a sustained period of time, it is called a 'volatile' market.'

-• Looking at the 30 days standard deviation of 9.5% in the last 5 years of Enhanced Permanent Portfolio Strategy, we see it is relatively smaller, thus better in comparison to the benchmark SPY (20.9%)
+• The 30 days standard deviation over 5 years of Enhanced Permanent Portfolio Strategy is 9.5%, which is lower, thus better compared to the benchmark SPY (20.9%) in the same period.

 DownVol: